ivanvs/pidginmq-website/docs/getting.started.md

 ## Register Worker

-Jobs are uniquely indentified by their `kind` string.
-Worker can be registered on star of client or when client is already started.
+Jobs are uniquely identified by their `kind` string.
+A worker can be registered at the start of a client or when the client has already started.

 ```js
 client.addWorker("welcome-mail", async () => {